 The first recorded parish church was sited at the southern end of what is now the Elephant and Castle gyratory system, in the green space that is still St Mary’s Churchyard Gardens, on what is now Kennington Park Road.
 This thoroughfare has been one of the main routes in and out of London since Roman times, originally as Stane Street (the road to Sussex) and the site at Newington was where Stane Street crossed with Watling Street (the road to Kent, which, as it passed through Canterbury, brought a succession of pilgrims through the area).
 It is recorded that “we cannot be sure if [the first parish church] can be equated with the church in Walworth which is mentioned in Domesday Book”.
 The medieval church may have been built in Newington due to a move from Walworth, possibly having grown up in about 1200 due to the building of a new residence for the Archbishop of Canterbury (Lambeth Palace) in the manor of Lambeth which he had recently acquired, and which greatly increased the importance of the old road across Lambeth Marsh and Southwark Field (St George’s Road) which joined the road to London Bridge at what is now Elephant and Castle3 Alternatively, it is possible (and asserted by many authors, including Edward Walford4that the church always stood in the same place but the name changed.
 If that is so, the description, from the time of King Edward the Confessor, of a small church with a flint and rag-stone tower, similar to other 14th century towers in Surrey, gives us the first glimpse of the original church’s appearance.

 It is recorded in the Testa de Nevill5, a survey of feudal land tenure compiled in 1198-1242, that in 1212 Roger de Susexx (or Sussex) held the church of Niwetun valued at 8 marks of the gift of Stephen, archbishop of Canterbury.
 A mark was not a coin but a unit of account – after the Norman Conquest is was valued at two-thirds of a pound sterling.
 Although we cannot be sure exactly where this medieval church was sited, Roger de Sancto Albano, the 2nd rector, built a gabled wooden rectory with a moat (which often flooded) with 4 bridges, “next to the church” some time before 1270.
 The land was on the edge of Lambeth Marsh.
-This was rebuilt in 1794 (and had possibly been rebuilt in the 16th century too), and then demolished in 1872.
+This was rebuilt in 1794 (and had possibly been rebuilt in the 16th century too).
+The moat was filled in in the 19th century and the whole rectory demolished in 1872.
 John Rocque’s map of 1755 marks the site of the rectory which can be verified from the Ordance Survey map of 1871 which labels it.
 The list of rectors is, however, almost complete from 1212 onward6 (see Rectors of St Mary Newington for more information).
 The parish register begins in 1561 but is very incomplete until 1670 and somewhat sporadic after that (see Parish Records for details of how to access records)

 The first vestry minute book opens with a note about the glazing of the chancel windows in 1493-96, mentioning the arms which presumably formed part of the windows: the then cardinal (John Morton, Archbishop of Canterbury in 1486-1500) and bishop (Thomas Savage, Bishop of Rochester 1493-96).
 Below these are four other coats of arms which may have been part of the windows.
 One is the royal arms prior to Edward III, another is of the family of Warenne, Earls of Surrey and a third is possibly of the family of the Bishop of Winchester.
 These are stated to be “for the knowledge of the foundation of the Churche of Newington”, which suggests that a new church was erected at the end of the 12th or early in the 13th century7 There are also inventories of the church plate from the reign of Edward VI,8 which, for example list in the 7th year of his reign (ie 1554) various items delivered to the “churchwardins there“, William Wheler and Alexander Wilkinson, by the King’s knights and commissioners: “a challice poiz vij oz iij qrts” (chalice weighing 7 3/4 oz); “Item ij alter clothes of silk and ij herce clothes of velvet for the communion table“; “Also remaynyng in there charg to the kinges [use] iiij belles and a saunce bell” (4 bells and a sanctus or saints’ bell).
 At this date the chancel (east end of the church with the altar) would have been divided from parishioners in the nave (the main body of the church) by a rood screen and the sanctus bell was rung to let parishioners know that the host was about to be elevated.
 The rood screen might have had open areas in the carving or small “squint holes” through which parishioners could peer.
 The inventory also lists items sold and the prices they fetched.
 The quantities of vestments being bought and sold; bells being bought and hung as well as the altar silver and linen seem to indicate a reasonably wealthy parish.
 The inventory at the start of Edward VIs reign in 1547 lists a silver chalice, a copper pix with 4 canopies, a copper stave cross with 2 cloths, 2 candlesticks, a holy water pot and a pix, a crismatori (casket for holy oil) and 2 sackring bells, 3 canopy staves, 4 torches with 2 long coffins for them, a sanctus bell and 4 bells in the steeple with quantities of altar cloths and linen, banners, streamers, canopies and curtains etc.